Alfred Dreyfus

 Alfred Dreyfus (Note: /fr/, /de/) (9 October 1859 – 12 July 1935) was a French Army officer best known for his central role in the Dreyfus affair.
 In 1894, Dreyfus fell victim to a judicial conspiracy that eventually sparked a major political crisis in the French Third Republic when he was wrongfully accused and convicted of being a German spy due to antisemitism.
 Dreyfus was arrested, cashiered from the French army and imprisoned on Devil's Island in French Guiana.
 Eventually, evidence emerged showing that Dreyfus was innocent and the true culprit was fellow officer Ferdinand Walsin Esterhazy.

 Gradual revelations indicated that the internal investigation conducted by the French army was biased; Dreyfus was an ideal scapegoat due to being a Jew, and military authorities were aware of his innocence but chose to cover up the affair and leave him imprisoned rather than lose face.
 A political scandal subsequently erupted, shaking French political life and highlighting antisemitism in the French army and government.
 After numerous judicial and political developments, the publication of Émile Zola's manifesto J'Accuse...! in 1898 brought new momentum to Dreyfus' cause.
 Zola accused French military and political leadership of covering up the affair.
 Dreyfus was eventually exonerated, rehabilitated and reinstated in the French army, although at a lower rank than his seniority would have warranted.

-"Anti-Dreyfusards" and antisemites in France, however, viewed even his incomplete rehabilitation unfavorably, and while attending the transfer of Zola's remains to the Panthéon, Dreyfus was the target of an unsuccessful assassination attempt by an antisemitic militarist who was later acquitted at trial.
+"Anti-Dreyfusards" and antisemites in France, however, viewed even his rehabilitation unfavorably, and while attending the transfer of Zola's remains to the Panthéon, Dreyfus was the target of an unsuccessful assassination attempt by an antisemitic militarist who was later acquitted at trial.
 Dreyfus later fought in World War I, notably at the battles of Verdun and the Aisne, before retiring and leading a quiet life.
 He died in 1935 in Paris and was buried in the Montparnasse Cemetery.
 Dreyfus' life and the antisemitic persecutions he endured left a significant mark on French political consciousness, while Esterhazy remained unpunished until his death.
 Among Dreyfus’s defenders were writers such as Zola, Charles Péguy, and Anatole France, politicians such as Georges Clemenceau and Jean Jaurès, filmmakers such as Georges Méliès, and the founders of the Human Rights League (LDH) Francis de Pressensé and Pierre Quillard.